 Potential loss of your vehicle

-	If you’ve committed a traffic offence, been involved in an accident, or they suspect you are impaired by drink, Police Scotland can carry out a roadside breath test.
+	If you’ve committed a traffic offence, been involved in an accident, or they suspect you are driving with alcohol in your body, Police Scotland can carry out a roadside breath test.
 Anyone who fails the test, or refuses to take it, may be arrested and taken to a police station where further tests will be carried out.

 	If you feel safe and confident enough to do so, suggest they choose an alternative way of getting where they’re going – or you could alert someone else nearby or call the police.
 Before dialling the police, make sure you’ve noted:

 	- The car registration number